duarte-pompeu/greatpytools2025/article.md

 <img width="1035" height="582" alt="front" src="https://github.com/user-attachments/assets/803dcf32-1892-4422-94cc-942fe47009c4" />

+A guide to using uv, ruff, reorder-python-imports and pytest to manage packages, formatting, static analysis and testing - all under a centralized configuration that is easy to re-use across CI/CDs, CLIs, IDEs and scripts.

+# Summary

-In 2023, I presented *Tools to setup great python projects* in PyCon Portugal, where I spoke about my favorite tools and how to configure them.
-2 years later, my philosophy hasn't changed a lot, but I'm using new tools which have significant advantages - at least enough to ~go to Carcavelos and catch some sun~ give a new talk about it.
+In 2023, I presented *Tools to setup great Python projects* in PyCon Portugal, where I spoke about my favorite tools and how to configure them.
+2 years later, my philosophy hasn't changed a lot, but I'm using new tools which have significant advantages - at least enough to give a new talk about it (and go to Carcavelos and catch some sun).
 This article explains the same topics, in written form.

-For package management, I am now using `uv`.
-It makes it easy to manage your dependencies, and locks their versions (and their sub-dependencies) in a file, leading to very reliable deployments.
+**Package management (uv)**: I am now using `uv`, which makes it easy to manage your dependencies, and locks their versions (and their sub-dependencies) in a file, leading to very reliable deployments.
 It's also very fast and includes other goodies.

-For formatting, I switched to `ruff` + `reorder-python-imports`.
-The former is nice because it's fast and also lints, with reasonable defaults.
-The latter is more niche, but enforces *one import per line*, which can decrease conflicts in `git`.
+**Formatting (ruff + reorder-python-imports)**: I switched my tools for formatting; keeping the good defaults and consistency, but now with improved speed, and few git conflicts.

-For code linting, I'm staying with `ruff`.
-It supports hundreds of rules and allows for safe (and unsafe!) auto-fixes.
+**Code linting (ruff)**: I'm staying with `ruff`, as it's fast, supports hundreds of rules and allows for safe auto-fixing.

-For tests, I'm keeping `pytest`.
-It's more ergonomic than the native `unittest` and includes extra goodies such as:
+**Tests (pytest)**: I'm keeping `pytest`, as it's more ergonomic than the native `unittest` and includes fixtures, parametrized tests and other advanced features.
-- fixtures: re-usable objects (but better than global variables)
-- parameters: re-use test code for different inputs/outputs

-And I centralize all these configurations in `pyproject.toml`.
+**Centralized configuration (pyproject.toml)**: I centralize all these configurations in `pyproject.toml`.
 This is very important!
 This will guarantee that other systems interacting with them (scripts, CLIs, IDEs, CI/CDs) will always use the same configuration!
 This results in a pleasing developer experience: **flexible workflows, consistent results**.

 I'm also sharing other resources you may find useful: